natfr/video_download_web/README.md

 __________
 #### Additional info
 Pytube3 was used to work with youtube.
-I had an issue with cipher and used "https://github.com/nficano/pytube/issues/642" to handle it (fixed this issue by changing a few lines in extract.py)
+I had an issue with cipher and used "https://github.com/nficano/pytube/issues/642" and "https://github.com/nficano/pytube/issues/641" to handle it (fixed this issue by changing a few lines in extract.py)

 How it was before changes: